How to set up Interactions.

-Interactions are arbitrary actions that are bundled with your avatar.
+Interactions are actions that your Avatar or Level can perform.
 Interactions can:

 • And more!

-If you want to switch your avatar between different states (such as different poses), consider using Stances instead.
+If you want to switch your Avatar or Level between multiple states (such as different poses, expressions, or camera positions), consider using Stances instead.

 Interactions automatically get a button in the kemorig HUD, and can have hotkeys assigned to them.